homeaway/Android-Coding-Challenge/README.md

 5. Favorite selections should be changeable, should persist across launches of the app, and should show correctly on both the main and details screens.
 6. The user should be able to navigate between screens according to Android platform conventions.
 7. Include instructions for building the application and any relevant documentation in a README.md file
-8. Please post your submission on github, or tar and zip the project directory for email or hosting on a file sharing service.
+8. Please post your submission on Github, Bitbucket or Gitlab.

 Feel free to use any libraries you feel are appropriate solutions to your technical needs.